 Well, actually, I don’t mean to contradict you, but I have.

-Also, here is a list of posts that feature a lot of elements that I think that you’ll find helpful.
+Also, here is a list of posts that feature many elements that I think you’ll find helpful.

 Those are just some of the posts I can think of.